Skip to: site menu | section menu | main content

 Fritz 5.32 was the first chess program I bought for my first PC back in 1998, and it's now one of the best all-round free chess downloads on the net.
 Use it for playing, analysis, and managing databases.

-The program comes with the old, but strong, fritz 5.32 engine.
-Other free chessbase engines can be downloaded from Chessbase.com, and fritz 6 can be used from chessbase light.
+The program comes with the old, but strong, fritz 5.32 engine, and fritz 6 can be used from Chessbase light.
+There are also a few other free Chessbase engines for download.
 Aside from playing against fritz, you can use program to analyze your games, study opening statistics, and organize engine matches.
 One of its most useful abilities is to create and search large databases in either pgn or cbv format.
-You'll need an opening book, such as the latest Perfect .ctg, or you could use the one provided with Rybka 1.0 beta.
-You could download a large database from Lars Balzer's chessgameslinks, or even create your own from the Week in Chess archives.
+You'll need an opening book such as the hand-tuned RybkaII.ctg.You could download a large database from Norm Pollock's site, or view the latest games from The Week in Chess.

 F11 (main window) to view the opening book.